-The interface for Aurora HDR is extremely polished, to the point that it makes all the other programs I reviewed look clumsy and awkward by comparison.
-The main preview window is surrounded by controls on three sides, but it’s all well-balanced so nothing feels overpowering despite the impressive number of settings you have to work with.
+The interface for Aurora HDR is extremely polished, so much so that it makes all the other programs I reviewed look clumsy and awkward by comparison.
+The main preview window is surrounded by controls on three sides, but it’s all well-balanced so nothing feels cluttered despite the impressive number of settings you have to work with.

 The tone mapping options are by far the most comprehensive of any program I looked at, although it will definitely take a bit of time to get used to them all.
 There is a full-fledged set of localized non-destructive editing tools, complete with dodging/burning and adjustment layers with brush/gradient masking options.

 For the most part, Aurora HDR manages to stay fast and responsive while juggling all these tasks.
-You could definitely slow it down by working on a very high-resolution file with a few extra layers, but the same thing will happen even in Photoshop no matter how powerful your computer is.
+You could probably slow it down by working on a very high-resolution file with a few extra layers, but the same thing will happen even in a program like Photoshop no matter how powerful your computer is.

-Aurora HDR was designed in conjunction with professional HDR photographer Trey Ratcliff, and the developers have clearly committed themselves to going above and beyond.
-This is far and away the best HDR app I’ve used, and I’ve tested a great many of them.
+Aurora HDR was designed in conjunction with professional HDR photographer Trey Ratcliff, and the developers have clearly committed themselves to go above and beyond.
+This is easily the best HDR app I have ever used, and I’ve tested a great many of them.
 Professional photographers will find more than enough to satisfy them, although the degree of control may put off the more casual photographer.

 Best HDR Photography Software for Casual Users: HDR Darkroom 3